kylelmiller/movieaugur/offline-jobs/README.md

 # Batch Jobs
 We need to get data into the system before we can actually do anything useful.
-I'm using Airflow and some batch jobs to pull movielens reviews as some simple user feedback and metadata from tmdb.
+I'm using Airflow and some batch jobs to pull data from external sources and publishing it to Kafka.

-Movielens has id mappings to tmdb ids.
-The data is pulled and then published to kafka so it can be picked up by downstream services.
+## Jobs
+### MovieLens 100k
+This job collects the MovieLens 100k dataset.
+It converts all of the MovieLens ids into TMDB ids, collects the TMDB metadata for all of the movies in the 100k dataset, sends the metadata to Kafka and sends the movie/user interactions to Kafka as well.

+This job isn't scheduled.
+It's just run manually once to get the interaction and metadata into the system.

+### TMDB Popular Movies
+This job hits the TMDB popular movies api, gets the list of movie ids, collects the TMDB metadata for those ids and sends the metadata to Kafka.

+Runs daily to pull the latest popular movies.

+### TMDB Popular Series
+This job hits the TMDB popular tv api, gets the list of tv series ids, collects the TMDB metadata for those ids and sends the metadata to Kafka.

+Runs daily to pull the latest popular tv series.